 Joe: I was happy to be here.
 Thanks a lot, Ben.

 Ben: Okay, and that wraps up Gray Hat SEO Week on the Voices of Search podcast.
 Thanks for listening to my conversations with Joe Sinkwitz, Principal at Digital Heretix.
 We’d love to continue the conversation with you, so if you’re interested in contacting Joe, you can find the link to his LinkedIn profile on our show notes.
 You can contact him on Twitter where his handle is CygnusSEO, C-Y-G-N-U-S-S-E-O, or you can visit his company’s website, which is DigitalHeretix.com, D-I-G-I-T-A-L-H-E-R-E-T-I-X.com.
-If you have general marketing questions or if you’d like to talk to me about this podcast, you can find my contact information in our show notes, or you can send me a tweet @BenJShap, B-E-N-J-S-H-A-P, or if you’re interested in learning more about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights, head over to Searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team.
+If you have general marketing questions or if you’d like to talk to me about this podcast, you can find my contact information in our show notes, or you can send me a tweet @BenJShap, B-E-N-J-S-H-A-P, or if you’re interested in learning more about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights, head over to Searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team.

 If you like this podcast and you want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app and we’ll be back in your feed next week.
 Okay, that’s it for Gray Hat SEO Week on the Voices of Search podcast, but until next time, remember, the answers are always in the data.